 Ontario Conservation Authorities: Their Heritage Resources and

 Ontario History/Volume XCIV, No. 1, Spring 2002)

-for the first time, the public not only found his historical material
+(and public officials) not only found his historical material

 interesting but were better able to understand the technical